 Certifications for the categories of CDE Annual Inspector and CDE Hands-On Tester shall be valid for three (3) years from date of issue and require re-certification every three (3) years thereafter.
-Site Certifications are valid as long as the site meets 1 CCR 301-26, 4204-R-9.00 requirements.
+Site Certifications are valid if the site meets 1 CCR 301-26, 4204-R-9.00 requirements.